About the Ceremonies

 Barnard College's Commencement celebration encompasses three ceremonies.
 The Baccalaureate Service, the Barnard College Commencement, also known as the Class Day, and the conferring of degrees that is the larger University Commencement.

 At the Barnard Commencement ceremony, Barnard degree candidates are individually recognized.
-The Presentation of Degree Candidates is the more intimate of the two commencement ceremonies and culminates with each Barnard degree candidate crossing the stage to receive congratulations from President Debora Spar.
-(Degrees are officially conferred the following day at the University Commencement.)
+The Presentation of Degree Candidates is the more intimate of the two commencement ceremonies and culminates with each Barnard degree candidate crossing the stage to receive congratulations from the President of the College.
+Degrees are officially conferred at the University Commencement.